magicleap/SuperPointPretrainedNetwork/README.md

 ## Additional Notes
 * We do not intend to release the SuperPoint training or evaluation code, please do not email us to ask for it.
+* We do not intend to release the Synthetic Shapes dataset used to bootstrap the SuperPoint training, please do not email us to ask for it.
 * We use bi-linear interpolation rather than the bi-cubic interpolation described in the paper to sample the descriptor as it is faster and gave us similar results.